Is penile cancer the worst diagnosis a man can get?

 Penile cancer is rare, and if found early, often curable.
 So, why does the diagnosis often sound like a death sentence to men?
 Likely because the penis is connected to the idea of manhood and treatment for penile cancer can include a partial or total penectomy, which removes some or all of the penile shaft.
 This surgery can prevent or limit common male activities such as urinating standing up and penetrative sexual intercourse.

 But there are ways to avoid this drastic procedure.
-Mainly, staying on top of your health, knowing about risk factors and paying attention to early signs of penile cancer.
+Mainly, staying on top of your health, knowing about risk factors, and paying attention to early signs of penile cancer.
 “Men, as a rule, are sensitive about their penis and don’t like to talk about issues they may be experiencing,” says Dr. Tom Incledon, founder & CEO of Causenta.
 “So, even though the subject is thought of as taboo, it’s important for men to be open and honest in order to take care of any problems or cancer that may develop.”

 Risk Factors

 • Circumcision: Penile cancer generally develops in cells under the foreskin, so men who are not circumcised are at a higher risk for penile cancer.
 Phimosis and smegma are additional risk factors associated with men who are not circumcised.
-These conditions, which are a tightening of the foreskin or smelly secretions under the foreskin, can inflame and irritate the penis; overtime, this can lead to penile cancer.
+These conditions, which are a tightening of the foreskin or smelly secretions under the foreskin, can inflame and irritate the penis; over time, this can lead to penile cancer.

 • HPV: Certain types of human papillomavirus (HPV) can contribute to penile cancer.
 Men with HPV have no symptoms of the virus, so it can go undetected and develop into penile cancer.
 So, use protection when having sex if you are unsure of your partner’s STD/STI status.